 Students are expected to be punctual for all events, especially class.
 A student is tardy if he/she is not properly seated by the time class is scheduled to begin or is late to class without an excuse from a school official.
 Students who are late to school within the first five (5) minutes of the school day are to go directly to the classroom.
 If it is an excused tardy, a parental note should be given directly to the school's office.
 If it is an unexcused tardy, the student's grade is adjusted according to the grading policy described in the syllabus for that class.
 Students arriving to school more than five (5) minutes late must sign in at the school office before going to class.
-Ten (10) unexcused first period tardies for the school administration.
+Ten (10) unexcused first period tardies for the school year will constitute failure to achieve perfect attendance, as deemed by school administration.